 Hello, I am working in a private IT firm for the last 2+ years in Maharashtra.

-1 year before, I had a good offer, But my company retained me with 8-9% more salary than the available offer.
-Against which, I signed 3 years commitment (On scanned company letter head).
-I got verbal confirmation that my appraisals will happen as per company processes every year.
+One year before, I had a good offer, but my company retained me with 8-9% more salary than the available offer.
+Against this, I signed a 3-year commitment (on scanned company letterhead).
+I received verbal confirmation that my appraisals will occur according to the company's processes every year.

-1) it is agreed by you that for any changes, an appraisal will be done at the discretion of the company, and the company's decision will be the final one.
+1) It is agreed by you that for any changes, an appraisal will be conducted at the discretion of the company, and the company's decision will be final.

-2) you agree that the violation of above would direct loss to the company and you'll pay the difference between previous and current remuneration for the balance of the 3-year agreed period.
+2) You agree that a violation of the above would result in a direct loss to the company, and you will be required to pay the difference between the previous and current remuneration for the remainder of the 3-year agreed period.

-Now as I have served more than a year, and salary cycle is gone, they told me out of the blue that company will not do increment for next 2 years.
+Now, having served for more than a year and with the salary cycle passed, they informed me out of the blue that the company will not provide an increment for the next 2 years.

-No one had informed me at the time of this agreement and even had told me otherwise.
+No one had informed me at the time of the agreement, and I was told otherwise.

-In this scenario, I am highly demotivated and wanting to not continue anymore.
+In this situation, I am feeling highly demotivated and do not wish to continue any longer.

-If I resign with a notice period, do I need to pay anything to the company? are there any alternatives?
-Can the company hold my relieving or exp letter?
+If I resign with a notice period, do I need to pay anything to the company?
+Are there any alternatives?
+Can the company withhold my relieving or experience letter?

 From India